What is Universal Design for Learning (UDL)?

 - Strategic Network

-The Three Core Tenets of Universal Design for Learning
+The 3 core tenets of Universal Design for Learning

 The core of the philosophy is broken down into three tenets.
 Each of these targets a specific underlying brain network.
 Consequently, it engages all learning styles.
 That way, students can always keep up regardless of their individual learning preferences.